microsoft/minecraft-scripting-samples/ts-starter/README.md

 This uses a build tool called GulpJS and automatically compiles your TypeScript project and pushes it over into Minecraft.

-You may hear a little tone through your speakers when it has successfully completed deployment.

 Launch Minecraft and create a new world:

 1. Call it **Cotta Test**.
 1. Select a Creative game mode.
 1. Select a Flat world option, under the Advanced section of the Create New World screen.
 1. Under Behavior Packs, under Available, you should see your Cotta Behavior Pack.
 Select it and Activate it.
-1. Enable the Beta APIs experiment toggle, under the Experiments section of the Create New World screen.
 1. Create the world and go into it.

 Now you're in.
 Great!

-By default, this starter pack comes with a simple script that will display a message:
+By default, this starter pack comes with a simple script that will display a message every five seconds:

 `[Script Engine] Hello starter!
 Tick: <number>`